impillar/impillar.github.io/_pages/team.md

 author_profile: true
 ---

-Currently I'm working in the Cyber Security Lab directed by Prof. [Kai Chen](http://kaichen.org).
+Currently I'm working in the software and system security group of State Key Laboratory of Information Security, directed by Prof. [Kai Chen](http://kaichen.org).
 We are looking for self-motivated and diligent students for Graduate Programs, please drop us an email for Ph.D./Master applications.

 # Current Students:
 Weihao Huang, Ph.D.
 (Sep., 2017) (co-supervised)